Becky Hogg Metallic Thread Owl Kit – the first of the summer projects!

 The wool felt that is provided in the kit is a mixture of synthetic and wool.
 Natalie prefers to stitch on 100% wool felt, as the metallic threads don’t ‘sink’ so much into the felt.
 None of us traded the felt in for some wool felt – and I am already seeing my stitches ‘sink’.
 So next time I will be making sure that any felt padding I use is the 100% wool variety.
 It will be interesting to see the difference!

 The only other supply you are recommended to use that isn’t supplied with the kit is beeswax.
 This is used quite extensively in gold and metallic thread work to strengthen your stranded cotton that you use when couching down the gold and metal threads.
 Unless you do this type of work, it isn’t likely you will have some in your stash.
 I was given mine when I started my RSN silk shading piece (not to use on the whole length of thread in silk shading – just enough to help thread the fine needle).
-Interestingly, I can’t actually see that the RSN sells it in their shop, but Sarah Homfray’s site has some available, and Sew and So have some thread heaven available currently which should do the same thing.
+Interestingly, I can’t actually see that the RSN sells it in their shop, but Sarah Homfray’s site has some available.
 If you have a local needlework shop and you are interested in getting some beeswax, it might be best to ask them.

 My only other comment on the kit is that the exact details of the materials you are using aren’t noted.
 So the size of the passing thread, the exact DMC colours etc, aren’t given to you.
 This is obviously no big deal unless you are particularly nosy like me, or, run out of thread, as the kit doesn’t come with full skeins of the DMC, just a small part of one on a cardboard bobbin.

 I haven’t actually completed a lot to show you – just enough to give you a taste of this little project.
 I think it might be a good thing it is a little project – I’m not sure this is a ‘quick’ technique to stitch!